antonioromito/rhsm-api-client/README.md

 The `rhsm-cli` command is now added to the `PATH` environment variable and can be executed

-## Instruction for a system-wide install
+## Installation instruction for a system-wide install

 ### Prerequisites